 White Fumed Wide Oak.
 Fumed oak floorboards with a combination of weathered white, brown and grey tones.

 300mm wide oak flooring Hand crafted.
-Gently distressed surface and edges add real character to any space.
+Gently distressed surface and edges an additional option to add real character to any space.
 Mixed Width Boards also available...

 Engineered Golden Oak Oiled Wide Plank Wood Wood Flooring.
 Naturally Oiled by hand.
 Board length up to 2.8 metres.
 Available widths include 180mm, 220mm & 300mm.